galaxy001/gfwtools/Help.md

 - Tap the + button to open menu.
 - Tap Settings to configure Shadowsocks proxy settings.
 - Tap New Tab to open a new Tab.
+Tap URL field on the top to input URL.
 - Swipe a tab to scroll the tabs.
 Hold and press a tab to swap tabs.
 - If you've changed Proxy Mode, **a restart is needed to take effect**.
 (Kill the app, then open the app again).